-Category Sub-Category Description

-In accordance with Sec 515 of the Local

-Farmland Government Act, 1993

-In accordance with Sec 516 (1)(c) of the Local

-Residential Government Act, 1993.
-Relates to rural residential

-land that is the site of a dwelling, not less than 2

-hectares and not more than 40 hectares located

-outside the town boundaries.

-Residential Narromine Land within the Narromine town boundary

-,

-Residential Trangie Land within the Trangie town boundary

-Residential Tomingley Land within the Tomingley town boundary

-, Residential land within the Skypark Estate

-subdivision.
-This land is not contiguous with the

-Residential Skypark Narromine town boundary.

-In accordance with Sec 518) of the Local

-Business Government Act, 1993

-Land within the Narromine town boundary used

-Business Narromine for business activities.

-Land within the Trangie town boundary used for

-Business Trangie business activities.

-Land located within the Narromine Industrial

-Estate and land zoned Industrial located between

-Business Industrial Estate the Narromine town boundary and the current

-Industrial Estate.

-D. voisa a sa Aerodrome Level le cate divittais the Aavadvana Revisir Revis

-Business Business Park Land located within the Aerodrome Business Park

-D. using coo Craigie Lea Industrial land located on Craigie Lea Lane

-Business Industrial Hub Narromine

-Mining All mining located within the Narromine Shire Local

-Mining Government area.
+Category Sub-Category Description In accordance with Sec 515 of the Local Farmland Government Act, 1993 In accordance with Sec 516 (1)(c) of the Local Residential Government Act, 1993.
+Relates to rural residential land that is the site of a dwelling, not less than 2 hectares and not more than 40 hectares located outside the town boundaries. ourside me four boundaries.
+Residential Narromine Land within the Narromine town boundary Residential Trangie Land within the Trangie town boundary Residential Tomingley Land within the Tomingley town boundary Residential land within the Skypark Estate subdivision.
+This land is not contiguous with the Narromine town Residential Skypark boundary.
+Residerman In accordance with Sec 518 of the Local Business Government Act, 1993 Land within the Narromine town boundary used for Business Narromine business activities.
+Land within the Trangie town boundary used for Business Trangie business activities.
+Land located within the Narromine Industrial Estate Business Industrial Estate and land zoned Industrial located between the DOSILIESS Narromine town boundary and the current Industrial Estate.
+Aerodrome Business Business Park Land located within the Aerodrome Business Park Craigie Lea Industrial Industrial land located on Craigie Lea Lane Business Hub Narromine All mining located within the Narromine Shire Local Mining Government area.

-Categories and sub-categories are shown on the attached Rating Map
+Categories and sub-categories are shown on the attached Rating Maps.

-Rate structure for 2023/2024
+Rate structure for 2024/2025

-Table 2 shows the rates for 2023/2024 using the minimum with ad valorem calculation, based on the 3.7% rate peg and the allowable catch-up.
+Table 2 shows the rates for 2024/2025 using the minimum with ad valorem calculation, based on the 4.5% rate peg and the allowable catch-up.

-Impact - Overall increase of 3.78% in the ordinary general rate.
+Impact - Overall increase of 4.5% in the ordinary general rate.